Table of Contents

 - The English used in emails or text messages is usually pretty bad since scammers are from another country.
 Poor spelling and grammar should signal that something is fishy.

-- They want to make the transaction happen as fast as possible and they will usually use some sad story as an excuse.
+- They want to make the transaction happen as fast as possible, and they will usually use some sad story as an excuse.

 How to Avoid Getting Scammed

 If you notice things that are suspicious, try to do a little bit of investigation in order to prove that the person you are corresponding with is legit and not a scammer.

 That is the only way to make sure that the puppy is real.
-Also, ask for a phone number of the person that is giving the pet for adoption and avoid doing business with those who refuse this request.
+Also, ask for the phone number of the person who is giving the pet for adoption and avoid doing business with those who refuse this request.

-Also, if the person you are talking to says that they are located in the US, in one state, and then ask you to send your money to a different state, or even country, you should definitely avoid it.
+Also, if the person you are talking to says that they are located in the US, in one state, and then asks you to send your money to a different state or even country, you should definitely avoid it.

 Also, be skeptical if the person you communicate with adds additional charges like vet visit fees, another crate, pet insurance, etc.

-You should be alarmed if the price that you are given is significantly lower, or if they are asking only for shipping expenses, especially if the breed in question is a purebred puppy.
+You should be alarmed if the price that you are given is significantly lower or if they are asking only for shipping expenses, especially if the breed in question is a purebred puppy.

-If that shows results, you will be able to see why — usually it’s other people complaining about being scammed by the same person.
+If that shows results, you will be able to see why — usually, it’s other people complaining about being scammed by the same person.

 Another good tactic is to ask the person you are talking with to arrange for you to pick up the puppy on your own.

 What to Do if You Get Scammed?

 You should also file a report with the Internet Crime Complaint Center.
-This is the agency whose job is to deal with cyber-criminal, especially with these types of scams which are not that rare at all.
+This is the agency whose job is to deal with cyber-criminals, especially with these types of scams, which are not that rare at all.

 After you deal with this, you should also contact the website where you saw the ad in the first place and let them know that the advertiser in question is a scammer.

-You won’t get your money back after you take these steps, but you might be able to prevent further scamming by the same person, and you can help the law enforcement agencies to bring them to justice.
+You won’t get your money back after you take these steps, but you might be able to prevent further scamming by the same person, and you can help law enforcement agencies to bring them to justice.